Peter Bone

-Peter William Bone FCA (born 19 October 1952) is a British Conservative Party politician who served as Deputy Leader of the House of Commons in 2022.
-He has been the Member of Parliament (MP) for Wellingborough since 2005.
+Peter William Bone FCA (born 19 October 1952) is a British former politician who was the Member of Parliament (MP) for Wellingborough from 2005 until his removal in 2023.
+A member of the Conservative Party, he had sat as an independent in the House of Commons after the Conservative whip was withdrawn from him in 2023.
 He campaigned for Brexit in the EU referendum and was part of the political advisory board of Leave Means Leave.
+From July to September 2022, he served as Deputy Leader of the House of Commons.